The department uses social media to:

 The following social media accounts are managed by the department:

-The official Twitter, LinkedIn and YouTube accounts for the Australian Government Department of Jobs and Small Business.
+The official Twitter, LinkedIn and YouTube accounts for the Australian Government Department of Employment, Skills, Small and Family Business.

 Find us on YouTube